-- a) the existing and surrounding natural topography and natural features of the area and incorporate appropriate setbacks and buffers to ensure compatibility with the surrounding area; - b) Lot sizes and configurations that are in accordance with the Hamlet Residential policies of adequate size to ensure projection of existing mature vegetation and trees where possible; - c) A scale, height and massing of residential dwellings, as well as a character and style of architecture, that will be compatible with, and sensitive to, the existing surrounding built form context; - d) A street network that improves connectivity and provides safe and adequate access throughout the area, including all residential lots, parks, trails and open spaces; and - e) A streetscape and public realm that incorporates a design and features reflective of the surrounding Hamlet character and accommodates required infrastructure. ; and - f) Compatibility with significant cultural heritage resources located adjacent (contiguous) as per the guidelines provided in Section 1.2.2 of this document.
+- a) the existing and surrounding natural topography and natural features of the area and incorporate appropriate setbacks and buffers to ensure compatibility with the surrounding area; - b) Lot sizes and configurations that are in accordance with the Hamlet Residential policies of adequate size to ensure projection of existing mature vegetation and trees where possible; - c) A scale, height and massing of residential dwellings, as well as a character and style of architecture, that will be compatible with, and sensitive to, the existing surrounding built form context; - d) A street network that improves connectivity and permeability and provides safe and adequate access throughout the area, including all residential lots, parks, trails and open spaces. - e) A streetscape that incorporates a design and features reflective of the surrounding Hamlet character.